h4ckl4bm3/TestREx/README.md

 IMPORTANT:
 ------------------------------------------------------
 This project is protected by a patent from SAP, so I had to remove everything.
-If you would like to get the source code. please contact me at stanislav.dashevskyi[at]unitn.it
+If you would like to get the source code, please contact me at stanislav.dashevskyi[at]unitn.it

 About: